Ann Tutwiler: Career

-From 1981-1983, Tutwiler was the Publications Editor for the Group of Thirty, a wise men's group working on international finance and monetary affairs.
+From 1981 to 1983, Tutwiler was the Publications Editor for the Group of Thirty, a wise men's group working on international finance and monetary affairs.
 After completing graduate school, she was selected as a Presidential Management Intern, where she worked for USDA's Economic Research Service.
-From there, she moved to the National Center for Food and Agricultural Policy (1987-1992) where she co-authored numerous articles on US and EU agricultural policy, and international trade.
+From there, she moved to the National Center for Food and Agricultural Policy (1987–1992) where she co-authored numerous articles on US and EU agricultural policy, and international trade.
 While at NCFAP, she co-founded the International Food and Agricultural Trade Policy Council where she was deputy director until 1992.
 From 1992 to 2002 Tutwiler was Director of Government Relations for the multinational agribusiness company Eridania Béghin-Say.
+She was a leading force behind the 1996 Farm Bill reforms.
 From 2002 to December 2005 she was the President of the International Food and Trade Policy Council, based in Washington D.C.
+The work of the IPC had a significant impact on the Uruguay Round Agreement on Agriculture and on subsequent WTO negotiations in agriculture.
 At the beginning of 2006 she joined the William and Flora Hewlett Foundation, where she created the Foundation's agricultural markets program.
-She joined the United States Department of Agriculture (USDA) as the Global Food Security Coordinator in 2009, coordinating USDA's participation in President Barack Obama's 'Feed the Future' initiative.
-In January 2011 she took up the post as Deputy Director-General for Knowledge at FAO, Rome, moving to FAO's Geneva office in late 2012 as a Special Advisor to the Director-General, Jacques Diouf.
+While at the Hewlett Foundation, she helped co-develop the African Agricultural Corridors Project which led to investments in farm infrastructure in Tanzania and Kenya, inter alia.
+She joined the United States Department of Agriculture (USDA) as the Global Food Security Coordinator in 2009, where she helped develop the Feed the Future strategy and coordinated USDA's participation in President Barack Obama's 'Feed the Future' initiative.
+In January 2011 she took up the post as Deputy Director-General for Knowledge at FAO, Rome, moving to FAO's Geneva office in late 2012 as a Special Advisor to the Director-General, Graziano da Silva.
 In July 2013 Tutwiler became Director General of Bioversity International, an organization based near Rome that is devoted to safeguarding agricultural biodiversity and is one of the 15 members of the CGIAR partnership.
+In addition to her role as Director General, Tutwiler also served in various leadership capacities within the CGIAR governance system.

-On leaving Bioversity Tutwiler became Chair of the Steering Committee of the CGIAR Research Program on Water, Land and Ecosystems (WLE); she is a Senior Fellow at the Meridian Institute, a non-profit food and agriculture consultancy; and a Senior Advisor at SYSTEMIQ.
+On leaving Bioversity Tutwiler became Chair of the Steering Committee of the CGIAR Research Program on Water, Land and Ecosystems (WLE); she is a Senior Fellow at the Meridian Institute, a non-profit food and agriculture consultancy; and an Advisor to Climate AI and to the US Dairy Export Federation.
 She chairs the Expert Review Committee of the World Benchmarking Alliance's Food and Agriculture Benchmark (and was formerly chair of the advisory board of the Access to Seeds Foundation.
-She also serves on the advisory board of Foodshot Global.
+She also served on the advisory board of Foodshot Global.
+She is also a board member with CABI.